simasch/oracle-testcontainers-springboot/README.md

-- **Database Schema Updates**: The application layer does not need elevated privileges for upgrades or schema migrations, simplifying the deployment process by keeping schema changes controlled by a designated owner or a migration tool (e.g., Liquibase or Flyway).
+- **Database Schema Updates**: The application layer does not need elevated privileges for upgrades or schema migrations, simplifying the deployment process by keeping schema changes controlled by a designated owner or a migration tool like Liquibase or Flyway.
-- **Version Control**: Schema changes can be better managed and audited since only the database owner user (e.g., `DEMOOWNER`) will be used for such operations.
+- **Version Control**: Schema changes can be better managed and audited since only the database owner user will be used for such operations.

 ### 4. Prevention of Data Corruption